-17. The Panel was aware of an entrenched bias among some people in the community in favour of traditional academic pursuits.
-Members generally considered that more could be done to promote vocational education as an attractive pathway and help tackle the entrenched perception of vocational education being a second choice for school leavers.
-The provision of more information and advice on different articulation options was considered useful for students.

-18. In this connection, members noted that as announced in the 2014 Policy Address, the Education Bureau ("EDB") would increase the manpower of its Career Guidance Team to provide holistic support to schools in providing career guidance service and life planning education.
+- 12. The Panel was aware of an entrenched bias among some people in the community in favour of traditional academic pursuits.
+In exchanging views with the Administration and the Task Force, members shared the view that more could be done to promote vocational education as an attractive pathway and to help tackle the entrenched perception that vocational education was only a second choice for school leavers. - 13.
+In this connection, members noted that as announced in the 2014 Policy Address, the Education Bureau ("EDB") would increase the manpower of its Career Guidance Team to provide holistic support to schools in providing career guidance service and life planning education.
 Starting from the 2014-2015 school year, each public sector school operating classes at senior secondary levels has been provided with an additional recurrent Career and Life Planning Grant at about \$500,000 per annum to strengthen life planning education with a view to facilitating students to understand their own career and academic aspirations and make informed decisions in their study and employment.

-19. Members had exchanged views with EDB on raising public awareness and recognition towards vocational education.
+Members noted that the forums and sharing sessions organized by the Task Force had provided useful opportunities for parents to better understand VET and for VET graduates to share their experience. - 14.
 Some members considered that the Administration should draw useful reference from overseas jurisdictions, such as Germany and Switzerland, where a robust system was in place to enable interested students to pursue vocational education in their senior secondary years.
-The Administration highlighted that whilst reference could be made to overseas experience, other factors specific to Hong Kong, such as the demand for trained manpower of individual industries and the development of the senior secondary curriculum, would also need to be considered.
+They enquired whether the feasibility of introducing vocational education programmes at senior secondary levels could be explored in Hong Kong.
+The Administration responded that whilst reference could be made to overseas experience, other factors specific to Hong Kong, such as the demand for trained manpower of individual industries and the development of the senior secondary curriculum, would also need to be considered. - 15.
+The Panel deliberated on the relatively low uptake of vocational education in Hong Kong and measures, if any, to enhance the appeal of vocational training to young people.
+According to EDB and the Task Force, the low uptake might be attributed to the lack of a clear definition of VET under the relevant government policy in Hong Kong.
+Members noted that one of the Task Force's recommendations was to rebrand VET in Hong Kong as vocational and professional education and training ("VPET") so as to promote the message of "Every Trade has its Master (行行出專才)".
+The Task Force also considered it necessary to raise awareness and recognition of VET as an attractive pathway rather than as a second choice for secondary students.